Unicameral System - Definition

 - Courses

 A unicameral system of government is a one-chambered government, with only one legislative house.
-The unicameral system of government became popular in the 20th century, this was when countries like Peru, New Zealand and Greece practised the system of government.
+The unicameral system of government became popular in the 20th century, this was when countries like Peru, New Zealand and Greece practiced the system of government.
 Many countries run a unicameral system of government, including Armenia, Sweden, Serbia, Turkey, Hungary, and Denmark.
 Bicameral system on the other hand, is a system with two legislative chambers.
 Countries with stabilized democracy and fewer population tend to use the unicameral system while countries with larger population and unstable democracy use either bicameral or unicameral systems.

-According to a 2014 report, 59% of countries in the world practise Unicameral system while about 41% were bicameral.
+According to a 2014 report, 59% of countries in the world practice Unicameral system while about 41% were bicameral.
 Sweden is a country that practices the unicameral system of government, it has a parliamentary system in which the executive power belongs to the king and prime minister of the country.
 The Sedem parliament has 349 seats which can be occupied by any political party that has the minimum of 4% votes during election.
 The parliament approves the prime minister, legislatives bills are treated through parliament votes.

 Advantages of a Unicameral vs. Bicameral System